- Concessionary rates

 About me and my therapy practice

-There are times when we all struggle.
-This can be triggered by a recent event, relationship difficulties, complicated early experience, or simply being overwhelmed by a hectic life.
+Life can be hard and we all struggle from time to time.
 Most of us know how invaluable a good friend can be during these times.
 However they may feel too close and we often don’t want to complicate these relationships.
 A therapist is not a friend or a part of your life, this distance can make it feel safer and easier.

 Counselling/ therapy is not magical, I do not hold all of the answers and cannot change a difficult past.
 However, the process of sharing hidden, messy thoughts can be surprisingly powerful.
-It can begin to help you to disentangle them intellectually and emotionally, and helps to put them into perspective.
-This can lead to surprising changes - greater confidence and greater resilience in managing difficult situations and generally lead to a more fulfilling life.
+It can begin to help you to disentangle them intellectually and emotionally and put them into perspective.
+This can lead to changes - greater confidence and greater resilience in managing difficult situations and generally lead to a more fulfilling life.

 I aim to provide a safe space where it is possible to talk, and get to know you, about the things that cause worry and stress as well as those things you enjoy and give a sense of well-being and fun.

 I am a BACP (British Association of Counselling and Psychotherapy) accredited Counsellor and Psychotherapist.
 I qualified at Birkbeck College in 2004 and have over 30 years of related work.
-During this time I have had a lot of experience with many different people from diverse backgrounds.
-I have experience with a wide range of issues including: anxiety and stress, depression, low self-esteem and self-confidence, panic attacks, loss, bereavement, disability, illness, relationship problems, physical, sexual and emotional abuse, addiction, redundancy and self-harm.
-I have particular understanding of issues around loss, bereavement, disability and chronic illness.
+During this time I have had experience with many different people from diverse backgrounds, as well as with a wide range of issues, see below.
+I have particular understanding of issues around adjustment and loss, bereavement, disability and chronic illness.

 For further information please see my website: